sanjaireyanth/Sanjai-Portfolio/README.md

-# Sanjai - Ultra-Premium Cinematic Motion Graphics Portfolio
+# Sanjai - Cinematic Motion Graphics Portfolio

 An ultra-premium, cinematic motion graphics portfolio website for Motion Designer & Video Editor **Sanjai**.
 Built as an interactive experience that feels like a motion reel, not a traditional portfolio.